Author has written 6 stories for Hunger Games.

 And after writing a few chapters, I realized I should take my own advice.
 So I edited Showdown.

-When I was little, I wrote a pokemon story.
+When I was a novice teenage writer, I wrote a pokemon story I never showed to anyone.
 An epic Journey tale.
 It was terrible, but like most terrible things you pour your heart in, I'm fond of it.
-Today, I am rewriting it.
+Today, I am rewriting it, and behold, now it actually has a plot!

 A short guide on avoiding unlikable over-the-top characters

-And on figuring out if that nasty reviewer has a point or if they're just bashing on your perfectly fine OC.
+And on figuring out if that nasty reviewer has a point or if they're just bashing on your perfectly fine (original) character.

-How to know if you are in danger of writing a Mary Sue (or 'Gary Stu' all this also applies to male characters)?
-I have written my own "rules" because, in order to avoid Sues (or turning canon characters into Sues), most internet guides would have you make boring protagonists instead of interesting and special non-Sueish heroes.
-And because many people use the word "Sue" for OCs they dislike.
+How to know if you are in danger of writing a Mary Sue?
+I have written my own "rules" because, in order to avoid Sues (or turning canon characters into Sues), most internet guides would have you make boring characters instead of interesting and special non-Sueish heroes.
+And because many people throw around the word "Sue" for original characters they dislike.

 Mary Sue rules:

 Heroes traditionally have to sacrifice things to get their way.
 Heroes should be special.
 They also should face villains/situations that are at first glance even more powerful or there is no conflict.
-If the hero is super-powered (which is fine as long as the powers are used intelligently in a plot-relevant way) then the villain must be too.
+It's hard to root for someone who doesn't have to break a sweat to get their way.

-2) People become stupid incompetents around her because otherwise they'd not need Sue's help.
+2) People become idiots/pushovers around her because otherwise they'd not need Sue's help.

-If to make Sue shine you have to make the other characters weak/stupid/incompetent/evil/cliche or OOC, you're doing it wrong.
+If to make Sue shine you have to make the other characters weak/stupid/incompetent/evil/cliche or out of character, you're doing it wrong.
 If she's the only one to notice something obvious, there is a problem.
-If people immediately trust her or think she's important for no reason except the fact that she's Sue, you've lost the realism and often the reader's interest.
+If no-one ever contradicts her, if they let her walk all over them, if people immediately trust her or think she's important for no reason except the fact that she's Sue, you've lost the realism and often the reader's interest.

-In the same way, if everyone becomes hateful bullies around her, mistreating her for no reason, it's ridiculous.
-Be also careful with "tragic pasts".
-These should never be slapped on just for "sympathy points" and, please, research trauma and abuse, as well as its consequences on people, before writing about it.
+In the same way, if everyone becomes hateful bullies, mistreating her for no reason, it's ridiculous.
+Be careful with "tragic pasts".
+These should never be slapped on just for sympathy points and, please, research trauma and abuse, as well as its consequences on people, before writing about it.

 3) She's always the right person in the right place at the right time.

 Some situations require an impulsive and aggressive hero to tackle, others require patient planning and subtlety.
-If you make your MC aggressive, subtle, impulsive and patient you have a coherence problem.
-You should have your characters tackle situations out of their comfort zone because that's where they'll grow.
-Every quality can be a flaw in the right situation, and that's why having more than one character is useful: characters balance each other out.
+If you make your character aggressive, subtle, impulsive and patient you have a coherence problem.
+You should throw big stakes-filled trouble at your characters, and make them tackle situations out of their comfort zone.
+You should allow them to fail, to face consequences, to be wrong.
+That's where they'll grow.

 4) She's special because she exists, not because she does anything truly noteworthy.
 Everyone important must either love or hate her, or at least talk about her.

-If you notice that every antagonist hates (but still grudgingly respects) Sue and makes their life all about hating her, rethink it.
-The world shouldn't revolve around your character with other characters as mouthpieces to say how wonderful she is.
-If everyone who dislikes her is evil/stupid, rethink it.
+If you notice that every antagonist hates (but still grudgingly respects) Sue and makes their life all about hating her (but being ineffective at making her life truly difficult), rethink it.
+If everyone who dislikes her is evil/stupid/a deluded liar, rethink it.
 In the same way if people let Sue get away with everything because she's just that special, there is a problem.

 This one is maybe the hardest, because it's subjective, but there are some constants: a likable character (hero or villain) has motives and aspirations people can understand.
-Their actions have consequences (flaws 'count' only if they actually penalize the character.
+Good protagonists struggle and don't always get their way.
+They're not always right.
+Their actions have consequences (flaws 'count' only if they penalize the character.
 Otherwise, it's not an actual flaw) and they have fears, insecurities and feelings (that aren't overblown.
 Too much angst is a turn off).
 Everyone should have something they care about, something to lose, and something to fight for.
-And if they're a hero, have empathy and do their best to treat the people around them well.
+And if they're a traditional hero, have empathy and do their best to treat the people around them well.